akerber47/akerber47.github.io/study.md

 ### 2017

 Mid-2017 is when I finished my PhD in pure math.
 Before then all my studying energy went into getting that done.
-But afterwards I did get through some things.
+But afterwards I did get through some things while preparing to find a job.

-- Probability (MIT OCW 6.041)
+- Probability (MIT 6.041 Applied Probability)
-- Statistics (DeGroot--Schervish, Ch 6-8)
+- Statistics (DeGroot & Schervish, Ch 6-8)
+- ML (Hastie et al, Ch 1-3)
 - CS and Finance interview prep (Gayle, Crack)

 ## Abandoned